apache/karaf-reactive-components/README.md

 In camel the big problem is that components depend on camel core which unfortunately is much more than a component API.
 So any camel component is coupled quite tightly to all of camel core.

+Currently reactive components is built on top of OSGi to leverage configuration mechanisms as well as finding components as OSGi services.
+Conceptually this is not limited to OSGi though.
+With a suitable plugin and config mechanism this could easily be used on spring boot or similar too.
+So I am interested in bringing this to other platforms too.

 ## Build

 ```